leoosborne/Portfolio/README.md

 2) **Accessibility** seemed pretty good (Following the guidelines from Arizona State University IT Department (https://bit.ly/3TS21yI)).
 Actually, many of those suggestions were overkill; the HTML checker recommended I strip out about half of those, which I did.

-3) Under the **Best Practices** category there were some issues with the server.
-Biggest problem on performance comes from using Github Pages: javascript doesn’t load as it is a static page.
-This will be resolved when site goes live.
+3) Under the **Best Practices** category there were some issues with main.js not loading properly.
+I thought this was an issue from using Github Pages only loading static files, but it turned out that javascript wasn’t loading because I was pointing it to the file folder root and not the local root.
+Brian Dickens showed me the error, I corrected it and all works as expected now.
+Thanks Brian.

 4) SEO was pretty easey to fix.
 I was missing a "meta description" for the site and the site was not crawlable by search bots.
 Added two tags in Head which fixed it.